LaunchCodeEducation/lchs/src/chapters/classes-and-objects/class-methods.rst

       parameters or coding anything yet.
    #.
 Finish your list with another triple quote line.

-   Add at least two method names to the editor, but don't just use the examples.
+   Add at least three method names to the editor, but don't limit yourself to the given examples.
 Include your own ideas!

 .. admonition:: Note